Shalimar, Florida: Education

 Some of the land that Clifford Meigs owned was donated to Okaloosa County for the establishment of a school.
-When it was finished it was named Choctawhatchee (Choctaw for short) High School, opening September 22, 1952.
-In 1969 the area needed a middle school, so Okaloosa School District built a new high school in Fort Walton Beach.
+When it was finished it was named Choctawhatchee High School (Choctaw High for short), opening September 22, 1952.
+In 1969, the area needed a middle school, so Okaloosa County School District built a new high school in Fort Walton Beach.
 The previous school was renamed to Clifford Meigs Junior High School, later Clifford Meigs Middle School (Meigs Middle School for short).
-The football field is known as Meigs Stadium (which is now named in honor of a passed coach).
-Meigs Middle School, Shalimar Elementary School and Longwood Elementary School are currently (2009) A Schools according to the Florida Comprehensive Assessment Test.
-Clifford Meigs Middle School is now an A+ school (2013) In fact, most schools in the Okaloosa County School District are A schools in 2009.
+The football field is known as Meigs Stadium (which was now named in honor of the deceased school coach who was also the town's first mayor).
+Meigs Middle School, Shalimar Elementary School and Longwood Elementary School were "A" Schools according to the Florida Comprehensive Assessment Test (FCAT), in 2009.
+As of 2013, Clifford Meigs Middle School was an A+ school.
+Most schools in the Okaloosa County School District are A schools in 2009.

 Library

 The Shalimar Library was established in 1996 when resident Janet Casanova gathered residents interested in opening a non-profit library for the town.
-Founding member Velma Bruner rented out a small log cabin behind the Aegean restaurant off Eglin Parkway, which the volunteers turned into a library-thrift shop.
-In 2017, the library was moved to a larger facility at 115 Richbourg Avenue, where it still stands in 2021.
+Founding member Velma Bruner rented out a small log cabin behind the Aegean restaurant off Eglin Parkway, which the volunteers turned into a library and thrift shop.
+In 2017, the library was moved to a larger facility at 115 Richbourg Avenue, where it still stands, as of 2021.

 The building was designed by retired architect Allen Hemmer, who took on the task as a volunteer.
 The new location is thought to be the final resting place of a founder of the Fort Walton Beach community, Augustus "Gus" Tart.
-A former slave, Tart became a known hunting and fishing expert in the community, and the library has created a memorial for Tart with a fenced off area and new headstone.
+A former enslaved man, Tart became a known hunting and fishing expert in the community, and the library has created a memorial for Tart with a fenced off area and new headstone.

 As per their official website, the volunteers and members of the library "are concerned citizens who share the belief that a strong library is a valuable intellectual, cultural, educational, and recreational resource in the community."
 The library is run entirely by volunteers which number over 50 as of 2020.
 It is supported by membership fines and earnings from the thrift store hosted within the building.
 The thrift store runs off of donations from the Shalimar community, including clothing, shoes, toys, excess books, and more.

 Library membership may be acquired with a $15 fine renewable yearly, and is available to any resident of Okaloosa County.
 The membership includes access to a growing collection of books, CDs and magazines, eligibility to participate in the adult book discussion and children's programs, as well as Internet Access.